Accredited Program in Dietetics

 *Effective January 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master’s degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
 Additionally, CDR requires that individuals complete coursework and supervised practice in program(s) accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

-With pride, we invite you to explore what a degree in Dietetics can do for you.
+With pride, we invite you to explore what a degree in Dietetics can do for you, and visit the Academy of Nutrition and Dietetics website for great resources.

 As we strive to serve our students and prospective students, the Dietetics Program now offers Virtual Office Hours via Zoom on Thursdays 1:30 PM to 2:45PM.
 To reserve an appointment time, use the link below to find an open time slot.